 The Development Centre is mandated to carry out research on economic and social development.
-It is a forum for informal policy dialogue between academics, politicians and the private sector from OECD countries and emerging countries, such as Brazil, India and China, which are not members of the OECD.
+It serves as a forum for informal policy dialogue between OECD and non-OECD countries and between academics, policymakers and representatives of the private sector.

 - The Sahel and West Africa Club (SWAC)

-The SWAC promotes ties between OECD states and West Africa.
+The SWAC promotes ties between OECD states and the West Africa region.
 Its goal is to facilitate the exchange of experience and know-how and make policy proposals to support development and regional integration.
 Climate change and food security are important themes for the SWAC.

-The Global Relations division promotes and coordinates dialogue between OECD states and emerging, transition and developing countries and is the main point of contact for non-OECD member states.
+Global Relations promotes and coordinates dialogue between OECD states and emerging, transition and developing countries and is the main point of contact for non-OECD member states.

 Tasks and goals of the Development Assistance Committee (DAC)